mdn/content/files/en-us/web/api/featurepolicy/getallowlistforfeature/index.md

 {{APIRef("Feature Policy API")}}{{SeeCompatTable}}

 The **`getAllowlistForFeature()`**
-method of the {{DOMxRef("FeaturePolicy")}} interface allows query of the allow list for a specific feature for the current Permissions Policy.
+method of the {{DOMxRef("FeaturePolicy")}} interface enables querying of the allow list for a specific feature for the current Permissions Policy.

 ## Syntax